How to Get a General Trading Wholesalers Trading License in Dubai

 Step 3: Submit your application with the required documentation, including passport copies, visa page, a business plan summary, and proof of address.

-Step 4: Pay the licence and registration fees upon approval of the initial application.
+Step 4: Pay the license and registration fees upon approval of the initial application.

-Step 5: Receive your trade licence, proceed to open a UAE corporate bank account, and apply for residence visas if required for yourself or employees.
+Step 5: Receive your trade license, proceed to open a UAE corporate bank account, and apply for residence visas if required for yourself or employees.

 Compliance and Ongoing Requirements

-Once your licence is active, there are several ongoing obligations to maintain good standing within the free zone and comply with UAE regulations.
+Once your license is active, there are several ongoing obligations to maintain good standing within the free zone and comply with UAE regulations.

-Annual licence renewal is required, with fees payable each year to keep the licence active
+Annual license renewal is required, with fees payable each year to keep the license active

 Businesses must maintain a registered address within the free zone at all times